borkjt9/kaplan-assignment/README.md

 ### Testing

-I used a combination of:
+To test, I used a combination of:
   1. Jest, Facebook's open-sourced JavaScript testing framework;
   2. Enzyme, a JavaScript Testing utility created by AirBnB that makes it easier to assert, manipulate, and traverse React Components' output;